stats60/stats60.github.io/prospectus/index.md

 ## Assessment and grading

-Grades will be determined from problem sets, quizzes and a final project.
+Grades will be determined from **problem sets, quizzes and a final project**.
 There will be a total of 4 problem sets, worth 50% of your grade.
 Each problem set will count equally towards the final grade, based on a percentage of available points.
 The project will count towards 40% of your grade.
 And the quizzes will constitute the remaining 10%.

 There is no midterm or final examination for this class: the scheduled final exam time will be used for a regular lecture.